 ii Institutional healthcare providers

-It is a requirement of the law that the facility licence be issued in the name of a UAE national person rather than a corporate entity.
-The application process then dives into further detail, with the applicant having to follow and conform to hospital or clinic planning, design and commissioning requirements applicable to the emirate and ensure the facility is constructed to approve local standards.
+It is a requirement of the law that the facility licence be issued in the name of a UAE national person rather than a corporate entity, although this requirement may be relaxed in the case of a facility that comprises both local and foreign ownership.
+The application process then dives into further detail, with the applicant having to follow and conform to hospital or clinic planning, design and commissioning requirements applicable to the emirate and ensure the facility is constructed to approved local standards.

 The applicant must choose from a range of permitted activities, such as hospital, clinic, dental clinic and rehabilitation clinic.
 The activity categories can vary slightly in each emirate.